Conditions of Admission in Japanese Schools

 The Japanese immigration bureaus conduct very strict verification of your background and the information you have provided.
 This is why it is crucial to prepare your application with the utmost thoroughness.

 The conditions of admission in Japanese schools are not so drastic.
 But the process can be overwhelming.
 And it necessitates thorough preparation.
-Otherwise, you may waste time and perhaps miss the targeted course start.
+Otherwise, you may waste time and perhaps miss the targeted course session.
 This is one of the reasons why we are here to assist you.
 You will feel relieved to be able to rely on us.
-We have helped hundreds of students fulfill their dreams of making to Japan.
+We have helped hundreds of students fulfill their dreams of making it to Japan.
 Contact us if you would like to know more.